Bertrand Russell

-Bertrand Arthur William Russell, 3rd Earl Russell (18 May 1872 – 2 February 1970), was a British philosopher, logician, mathematician, and public intellectual.
-He influenced mathematics, logic, set theory, and various areas of analytic philosophy.
+Bertrand Arthur William Russell, 3rd Earl Russell (18 May 1872 – 2 February 1970), was an English (Note: Russell consistently described himself as English.
+(Though, as he wrote in 1941, he could not "concede that the race or nationality to which a human being happens to belong is of any importance.")) philosopher, logician, mathematician, and social reformer.
+Regarded as one of the most influential philosophers of the 20th century and a founder of analytic philosophy, Russell wrote over 70 books and thousands of other articles, essays, lectures, and letters.
+His writings concerned mathematical, logical, philosophical, epistemological, political, and moral topics.

+A grandson of John Russell, 1st Earl Russell, a former prime minister of the United Kingdom, Russell was orphaned at the age of four and raised primarily by his grandmother Frances.
+He won a scholarship to Trinity College, Cambridge, where he studied mathematics and graduated with a first-class degree in 1893.
+Russell was initially an adherent of British idealism, the dominant philosophy of the time.
+His friendship with G. E. Moore, a professor of philosophy at Cambridge, led him to embrace analytic philosophy.
+In Moore and Russell's "revolt against idealism", he rejected dialectic, monism, and idealism and championed logical analysis and pluralism.

-He was one of the early 20th century's prominent logicians and a founder of analytic philosophy, along with his predecessor Gottlob Frege, his friend and colleague G. E. Moore, and his student and protégé Ludwig Wittgenstein.
+Russell was one of the early 20th century's prominent logicians and a founder of analytic philosophy, along with his predecessor Gottlob Frege, his friend and colleague G. E. Moore, and his student and protégé Ludwig Wittgenstein.
 Russell with Moore led the British "revolt against idealism".
 (Note: Russell and G. E. Moore broke themselves free from British Idealism which, for nearly 90 years, had been dominating British philosophy.
 Russell would later recall that "with a sense of escaping from prison, we allowed ourselves to think that grass is green, that the sun and stars would exist if no one was aware of them ...")
 Together with his former teacher Alfred North Whitehead, Russell wrote Principia Mathematica, a milestone in the development of classical logic and a major attempt to reduce the whole of mathematics to logic (see logicism).
 Russell's article "On Denoting" has been considered a "paradigm of philosophy".

-Russell was educated at Trinity College at the University of Cambridge, where he graduated in 1893.
-He was a pacifist who championed anti-imperialism and chaired the India League.
+Russell was a pacifist who championed anti-imperialism and chaired the England-based India League.
 He went to prison for his pacifism during the First World War, and he initially supported appeasing Adolf Hitler's Nazi Germany, before changing his view in 1943, describing war as a necessary "lesser of two evils".
 In the wake of the Second World War, he welcomed American global hegemony in preference to either Soviet hegemony or no (or ineffective) world leadership, even if it were to come at the cost of using their nuclear weapons.
-He would later criticise Stalinist totalitarianism, condemn the United States' involvement in the Vietnam War, and become an outspoken proponent of nuclear disarmament.
+He later criticised Stalinist totalitarianism, condemned the United States' involvement in the Vietnam War, and became an outspoken proponent of nuclear disarmament.